cbgaindia/budget-basic-strapi/README.md

 - This project uses PostgreSQL as a database but you have multiple options.
 - Front end paradise.
 Add content fields and create APIs without touching the backend code.
-- Exhaustive documentation was provided by Strapi to all of their features and use-cases.
+- Exhaustive documentation provided by Strapi for all of their features and use-cases.

 ## Getting Started